Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 - Single-tenant apps are only available in the tenant they were registered in, also known as their home tenant.
 - Multi-tenant apps are available to users in both their home tenant and other tenants.

-For more information about about apps and tenancy, refer to [Tenancy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)
+For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)

 This sample shows how to build a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) .Net MVC web application that uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign up and sign in users from any Azure Active Directory tenant, using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) and the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet).